GYNK / Apps / Prime Time

 Not the device.

-Prime Time bypasses your device's internal clock entirely.
+Prime Time NTP bypasses your device's internal clock entirely.
 Instead, it queries NTP (Network Time Protocol) servers directly — the same global infrastructure that keeps the internet synchronized — and calculates the correct time from their responses.

 By default, three high-reliability servers are queried in parallel: time.google.com, time.aws.com, and pool.ntp.org.
 Their answers are fused statistically to produce a single, trustworthy result.
+You can register up to 5 servers in the free plan, or expand to 30 servers simultaneously with Prime Time Pro.

 Why multiple servers?

 A single server query is subject to momentary congestion, routing asymmetry, and outlier responses.
-Querying multiple servers simultaneously allows Prime Time to detect and discard anomalous results, then weight the remaining answers by their network latency.
+Querying multiple servers simultaneously allows Prime Time NTP to detect and discard anomalous results, then weight the remaining answers by their network latency.
 The lower the round-trip time, the more trustworthy the response.

 Server Nodes ● syncing